 LG: You went to the Rhode Island School for Design; what was that like for you?

-Warhol coined his now ubiquitous bon mot about everybody eventually becoming famous for fifteen minutes.
-I thought it was just a typically deadpan bit of Warholian irony, but all these kids took it seriously!
-All of a sudden, you had guys like David Salle, Jean Michel Basquiat, and Julian Schnabel becoming seemingly overnight sensations in the New York Scene.
-Big money was being made off of the hip-looking stuff they were making — and around the same time, Jasper Johns, the first living artist to do so, broke a million at auction.
+The new teachers were much more focused on what was happening in the market.
+Who was big at Castelli’s or Mary Boone’s began to be as important as the work itself.
+Who was making the big money?
+Who were the hot new commodities, and WHY were they hot?
+Warhol coined his now ubiquitous bon mot about everybody becoming famous for fifteen minutes.
+I thought it was just a typically deadpan bit of Warholian irony, but my classmates took it seriously.
+All of a sudden, guys like David Salle, Jean Michel Basquiat, and Julian Schnabel were becoming seemingly overnight sensations in New York.
+Big money was being made off of the hip-looking stuff they were making.
+Around the same time, Jasper Johns, the first living artist to do so, broke a million at auction.

 LG: